-This, in turn, can deter overeating, which may lead to weight gain and blood sugar issues.
+Fiber and complex carbohydrates, present in many vegetables, can help a person feel full.
+This, in turn, can deter overeating, which may lead to undesirable weight gain and problems with blood sugar.

 Some vegetables to add to the shopping list

 Beans and legumes